 In the event a missing person is reported to the Event Leadership, the emergency notification signal will be sounded.
 All scouts and adult leaders shall return to their designated camp site.
-If the warning is issued during class time, consideration should be given to 'holding' the scouts at their current locations until the warning period has passed.
 The leadership shall take a head count and report their findings to the Event Leadership.
 The Event Leadership will determine if outside assistance should be requested.